 Start by taking control of your time.
 Setting boundaries around your screen use can work wonders.
 Use features on your phone to monitor and limit your app activity.
 This is more about quality than quantity.
 Allocating specific times for checking your apps can keep you from disappearing down the rabbit hole.

 Crafting a positive online environment is next.
-Curate your feeds with intention—follow accounts that inspire and uplift rather than those that trigger negativity.
-Unfollow any profiles that make you feel bad about yourself, even if it’s just on a subconscious level.
-You deserve to scroll through content that brings joy, not stress.
+Curate your feeds with intention, follow accounts that inspire and uplift rather than those that trigger negativity.
+Unfollow any profiles that make you feel bad about yourself or those that leave you irritated even if it’s just on a subconscious level.
+You deserve to scroll through content that brings joy and not stress.

 Since social media can’t replace real-life connections, supplement your online time with offline interactions.
 Try meeting friends for coffee or joining social groups in your community.
 Personal connections help balance the scales, ensuring you’re not solely relying on online networks for support.